Early Childhood Screening

 Schedule an Early Childhood Screening

-- After registering for your screening, you will receive an email from district staff with important paperwork which you must complete before your screening.
+- After registering for screening, you will receive an email confirming your appointment.

 - If you wish to have your child’s screening completed by his/her physician, the physician must complete the Early Childhood Screening Summary form